spbroot/sipdoorbell/README.md

-# Adding a SIP intercom to Homekit with two-way audio
+# Adding a SIP doorbell to Homekit with two-way audio

 This example shows how to add SIP audio intercom to Homekit